 - Amtrak Flag Stops

-- Flag stops can be unstaffed or platform stations.
+- Flag stops include unstaffed or platform stations.

 No matter what station, you need to know how to board Amtrak trains, and this article will help.

-Some of Amtrak’s stations have lounges for select passengers.
-Do you qualify to use an Amtrak lounge?
-Find out what stations have them, what you can expect, and who has access.
+Some of Amtrak’s stations have lounges for passengers to use.
+Do you qualify to go into an Amtrak lounge?
+Find out what stations have them, what you can expect, who has access, and more!

 Learn How To Ride Amtrak Long-Distance Trains.

-This page is an excellent start to learning more about each route.
-This page includes articles I wrote about each train route, or if I haven’t written about that route yet, I link to Amtrak’s page.
+This page is an excellent starting point for learning about each train route.
+It includes articles I wrote about each route, or if I haven’t written about that route yet, I link to Amtrak’s page.
 You can also get schedules and route guides.

 Amtrak’s Auto Train

-The Auto Train runs on the east coast as an alternative to driving I-95.
+The Auto Train runs on the East Coast instead of driving I-95.
 This train travels from the great DC area to the great Orlando area.

 The Auto train allows you to ride comfortably and bring your car along.
 You do need a car to ride on this train.

-There are two articles, the first is what you need to know, and the second gives an idea of where your room is on Amtrak’s Auto Train.
+There are two articles: the first is Auto Train basics, and the second gives an idea of where to find your room on the train.

 - Entertainment on Amtrak